 A: There are so many of them!
-I’m really in love with the art of a lot of illustrators.
-But probably, some of my favorites would be Shaun Tan, Zuzana Celej, Geninne, Guim Tió, Patricia Metola, Elena Odriozola, Jorge González… It’s an infinite list of artists I love.
+I'm really in love with the art of a lot of illustrators.
+But probably, some of my favorites would be Shaun Tan, Zuzana Celej, Geninne, Guo Tió, Patricia Metola, Elena Odriozola, Jorge González… It's an endless list of artists I love.

 A: In children.
 I work with children and for children.
 I give art classes in a school and kids are my best inspiration.
 Things they think and draw, what they say or the believe in are amazing and beautiful.

 A: I'd like to do both things in my next projects.
 I have some ideas for new books.
 I wish I can see them published!